 Sharmeen Obaid-Chinoy - Producer/ Director

-Sharmeen made history this year as the only Pakistani to win two Academy Awards; she was also the only woman of colour to win this year.
+Sharmeen made history last year as the only Pakistani to win two Academy Awards; she was also the only woman of colour to win that year.
 Her powerful, moving documentary on honour killing, A Girl in the River: The Price of Forgiveness, may even spark political change.
 "The Pakistani Prime Minister has said that he will change the law on honour killing after watching this film," she stated during her acceptance speech.
 "That is the power of film."

 Maryann Brandon & Mary Jo Markey - Editors

 The female team who edited Star Wars: The Force Awakens helped bring to life one of the world's most beloved franchises: from the thrills of seeing the Millenium Falcom burst into action, to the terrors of Kylo Ren's powers or the mysteries of Rey's dream sequence.
 The blockbuster pair were also responsible for editing Abrams' other films: Mission: Impossible III, Super 8, Star Trek, and Star Trek: Into Darkness.
+Last year, they worked on the Jennifer Lawrence and Chris Pratt-starring Passengers.

 Maryse Alberti - Cinematographer